syedjunaidyusuf/ML-QuAM-LoanRepayment/README.md

 For classification, the final model used is a Kernel SVM.
 For regression, the final model used is a Decision Tree Regressor.
 These decisions are based on the comprehensive iteration testing that were made under `QuAM_report`.

-## Submission Contents
+## QuAM Folder Contents

-The submitted folder contains the following files:
+The QuAM (Query Answering Machine) folder contains the following files:

 - `main.py`: main file used to launch the QuAM interface
 - `interface.py`: contains the main Tkinter interface and user interaction